sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > Challenges & roadblocks make leaders more stronger & followers weaker.
 Be the leader & fight till your last breath.
 People should praise even you loose.

 > Comfort & greatness rarely co-exist, need to show poise under pressure if you really want to do something on large scale.

+> A tool development abilities makes human species unique.
+Each one of us should always try to develop a tool to help mankind explore and learn.